 Miriam has been appointed to the Centre for Women’s Justice Legal Reference Panel.
 She provides advice and assistance on a pro bono basis to female victims of physical and sexual violence seeking to challenge decisions not to prosecute by the police or the CPS under the Victim’s Right to Review Scheme.

 Miriam also has experience representing interested parties under section 10A of the Proceeds of Crime Act 2002.
-She recently acted for an interested party in contested confiscation proceedings where the alleged benefit was over £1 million and there were parallel property determinations and divorce proceedings in the Family Court.
+She acted for an interested party in contested confiscation proceedings where the alleged benefit was over £1 million and there were parallel property determinations and divorce proceedings in the Family Court.
 Through experience such as this, Miriam has learnt how the involvement of a third party can assist the defendant in reducing the assets available for confiscation.

-She has been instructed by local authorities to prosecute a variety of criminal and regulatory matters including consumer frauds, environmental offences, school attendance offences, breaches of food safety and hygiene regulations, taxi licensing and breaches of consumer regulations.
+Miriam has been instructed by local authorities to prosecute a variety of criminal and regulatory matters including consumer frauds, environmental offences, school attendance offences, breaches of food safety and hygiene regulations, taxi licensing and breaches of consumer regulations.

 Miriam has also conducted prosecutions on behalf of Royal Mail, the Architects Registration Board, the Federation Against Copyright Theft, the Office of the Immigration Services Commissioner and the National Probation Service.